 One of the best things about MX Linux is the variety of custom tools.
 They have been built to make the life of the user easier.

-MX Package Installer (MXPI) it’s not just another simplified GUI built on top of Synaptic, but it is actually more than that.
-MXPI has an improved tab structure, where the first tab lists the “Popular Applications”, and the subsequent tabs let you choose from a more complete list of the Stable, Testing or Debian Backports repositories.
+MX Package Installer (MXPI) it’s not just another simplified GUI built on top of Synaptic, but it is more than that.
+MXPI has an improved tab structure, where the first tab lists the “Popular Applications,” and the subsequent tabs let you choose from a complete list of the Stable, Testing, or Debian Backports repositories.

 MX Linux comes with a set of enabled repos that offer you both security and choice.
-If you are new to MX Linux it is recommended that in general you stick with the default repos at first.
+However, if you are new to MX Linux, it is recommended that, in general, you stick with the default repos at first.

 MX Linux: User-Friendliness

-MX Tools is probably the best part of MX Linux, in the sense that it offers a lot of utilities for system maintenance.
-They are very well put together and makes the system maintenance very easy.
+MX Tools is probably the best part of MX Linux because it offers a lot of utilities for system maintenance.
+They are very well put together and make the system maintenance very easy.

 MX Tweak allows users to customize the theme and panel.
-It lets users change the compositor, GTK settings, screen resolution, reset Thunar file manager right-click actions, and the Lightdm display manager.
+In addition, it lets users change the compositor, GTK settings, screen resolution, reset Thunar file manager right-click actions, and the Lightdm display manager.

-Live-usb maker is a very simple way to put your new Snapshot onto a USB, allowing you to then boot a live session, install to disk or simply retrieve any personal settings and data it may contain.
+Live-USB Maker is an effortless way to put your new Snapshot onto a USB, allowing you to boot a live session then, install it to disk or retrieve any personal settings and data it may contain.